-□ 2.
+□ 3.
+Still without the propeller mounted on the motor, switch on your transmitter and connect the motor battery.
 Place a ruler next to the trailing edge of the elevator at the widest part (from front-to-back).

-□ 3.
+□ 4.
 Use the transmitter to move the elevator up and measure the distance it moved from center.
 This is your "up" control throw.
 Measure the down elevator control throw following the same procedure.
 Compare the up and down elevator throw to the recommended elevator throw below.
 Measure and compare the rudder and aileron throws as well.